coolinmc6/pin_board/README.md

 ####Things to look up later
 * 'resources :pins'
 * What is ":index" at the end of the generate migration command?
+* panels in Boostrap and how to use them

 #### CM Comments